 - Do you believe that support animals truly assist those in need?
 Absolutely.

 - Do you believe that any animal can be a therapy/support pet?
-I think any animal that’s interactive can be a support animal.
+I think any animal that’s interactive can be an emotional support animal.
 Non-interactive pets would still have an emotional benefit, but not to the same extent.

 Prompt #2 Narrative: